TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

 ===================

-A central advantage of :file:`.env` files is that environment variables can also be set in CLI context or injected via Continuous Integration/Deployment (CI/CD) systems (GitLab/GitHub) or even Webserver configuration.
+A central advantage of :file:`.env` files is that environment variables can also be set in :ref:`t3coreapi:cli-mode` CLI context or injected via Continuous Integration/Deployment (CI/CD) systems (GitLab/GitHub) or even webserver configuration.
 It is also helpful to have a central place for environment-specific configuration.

-To let your TYPO3 configuration parse keys and values stored of such a file, you need a library like https://github.com/symfony/dotenv/ or https://github.com/vlucas/phpdotenv/, and parse it in your :file:`system/additional.php`
+To let your TYPO3 configuration parse keys and values stored in such a file, you need a library like https://github.com/symfony/dotenv/ or https://github.com/vlucas/phpdotenv/, and parse it in your :file:`system/additional.php`